Our Lembongan Island 🏝️🏠 Guesthouse Saga

 Loading image...
 Loading image...
 Loading image...
 Loading image...
 Loading image...

-Breakfast here was good, as was dining in the evening.
+We paid extra for the breakfast here – which was good, as was the dining in the evening.

 After our first meal there, we found ourselves returning almost every day.